 - 1. Accident school coverage is only provided by AWC for the student while attending class or clinical practice. - 2.
 When a patient related incident occurs, notify the clinical instructor (or technologist in charge in the absence of the clinical instructor) as soon as possible and follow the facilities' policy for documentation of incidents. - 3.
 An incident report is written documentation of the facts concerning injury to patient or student. - 4.
 Fill out an incident report as soon as possible (i.e. within 24 hours); no matter how trivial the incident may appear to be at the time. - 5.
 In addition to the incident form, submit a summary of the incident to be kept in the student's AWC file. - 6.
 Personal injuries and illness requiring medical treatment becomes the financial responsibility of the student until insurance is filed. - 7.
 If the student is injured during clinical rotations, the supervisor/clinical coordinator will refer the student to the emergency room for treatment.
-Insurance forms can be obtained from the Career and Technical Education Division office, located in the CTE building, AWC main campus.
+AWC insurance forms can be obtained from Student Resources Services, located in the 3C building, AWC main campus.

-Responsibility Action Student 1.
-Notifies supervisor or clinical coordinator as soon as possible after the incident (within 24 hours).
-2. If incident involves a patient, notifies department supervisor at once.
-3. Goes to the emergency room or to a private physician if there is an injury.
-4. Obtains incident form from the shift supervisor or clinical coordinator.
-Obtains insurance form from the Career and Technical Education Division office.
-6. Gives fully completed incident form to supervisor/clinical coordinator.
-7. Arranges payment for injury.
-8. Maintains other health insurance coverage because the AWC insurance coverage is secondary to any other health insurance policy that the student has.
-Clinical Coordinator 1.
-Assists the student in filling out forms.
+Responsibility Student Notifies supervisor or clinical coordinator as soon as possible after the incident (within 24 hours).
+If incident involves a patient, notifies department supervisor at once.
+Goes to the emergency room or to a private physician if there is an injury.
+Obtains incident form from the shift supervisor or clinical coordinator.
+Obtains insurance form from Student Resource Services office.
+Gives fully completed incident form to supervisor/clinical coordinator.
+Arranges payment for injury.
+Maintains other health insurance coverage because the AWC insurance coverage is secondary to any other health insurance policy that the Clinical Coordinator Clinical Instructor student has.
+1. Assists the student in filling out forms.
 2. Files a summary of the incident report in the student's folder.
 3. Sends incident report form to the program director.
 4. Advises the student to seek medical attention if required.
-Clinical Instructor 1.
-Accepts responsibility for student in absence of the clinical coordinator.
-2. Assists students in filling out forms.
-Program Director 1.
+1. Accepts responsibility for student in absence of the clinical coordinator.
+Program Director Assists students in filling out forms.
 Reviews all documentation and submits to the Risk Management office.